siu-sing/snake/README.md

 #### AI Snake one unit length

-With a simple "snake" of 1 unit in length, and the target fruit is N-E relative to the snake head, the psuedo code to cater for above will look like this:
+With a simple "snake" of 1 unit in length, and the target fruit is N-E relative to the snake head, the psuedo code to determine the best direction would look like this:
 ```
 //Psuedocode to handle first condition
-At ever refresh interval,
+At every refresh interval,
 IF fruit is N-E with respect to snake
     IF snake is moving E
         IF snake is vertically aligned with fruit